History of Marvel Studios in Timeline

 December 2003: Lionsgate Purchases Artisan Entertainment

-In December 2003, Lionsgate purchased Artisan Entertainment and decided to let all of the character rights Artisan held, except Punisher, revert to Marvel.
+In December 2003, Lionsgate purchased Artisan Entertainment and they decided to let all of the character rights Artisan held, except Punisher, revert to Marvel.

 Loading Video...